 One of the most important parts of raising leopard geckos is having a proper feeding schedule.
 Consistent feeding will help your gecko live a happy, healthy, and long life.

 At first, creating a feeding schedule for leopard geckos may seem complicated!
 In reality, to know how often you need to feed leopard geckos, all you need to know is their age!
-Raising leopard geckos for 14 years, I have learned that the best schedules adjust to each individual gecko as they grow.
+After raising leopard geckos for 14 years, I have learned that the best schedules adjust to each individual gecko as they grow.

 Keep reading as I break down exactly how often you should feed your gecko to get it on the right track for growing and maintaining a healthy weight.